rapidsai/cuxfilter/notebooks/README.md

 # Example notebooks

 These are example notebooks to showcase cuxfilter.
-Related Datasets can be download using the link below:

 ## TRY CUXFILTER NOTEBOOKS ONLINE